A loaf of braided cinnamon bread, sliced open on a counter

 A simple twist is all it needs!

-My best tips for perfect cinnamon bread
+My pro tips for perfect cinnamon bread

 Be patient as your bread rises.
 Proofing time can vary depending on your yeast, the exact temperature your milk was when you added it, and the temperature of your house.